 This document is about the underwriting policies and protocols of Discovery Health Medical Scheme (the Scheme).

-It will help you to understand how we categorise medical scheme members and how we may apply underwriting according to these categories.
-It explains why and how late-joiner penalties may apply and it touches on member movements (when members want to move from one employer group to another) and whether underwriting will apply.
-We explain how the Scheme defines a dependant on a membership and the requirements for underwriting of these dependants.
-We also give information about continuation options for members who have no break in medical scheme cover.
+It will help you to understand:

+- How we categorise medical scheme members and how we may apply underwriting according to these categories - How and why late-joiner penalties may apply - Member movements from one employer group to another and if underwriting will apply. - How the Scheme defines a dependant on a membership - Continuation options for members who move from one Discovery Health Medical Scheme plan to another and have no break in medical scheme cover.